edujbarrios/Comprenhensive_Rust_Course_From_Scratch/README.md

 Refreshing rust concepts with this Google Course, done step by step.

-This guide will be used to mark key rust aspects.
+This guide will be used to mark key rust aspects, take it as a self develope notebook to write down concepts about **Rust**.

+> [!IMPORTANT]
+> **IF YOU DECIDE TO USE THIS MATERIAL TO LEARN**: This notebook doesn't contain the integrity of Google's Course, it just has the same structure of the course, but in this case all examples of code in the notebook have been crafted by myself from scratch. **The only similar content are the tasks of each course section.**
 ## Creating Projects
 1. Creating New project